-Netflix’s expense policy is not what you expect, but it works
+Netflix’s expense policy isn’t what you expect, but it works

 Netflix’s expense policy is summed up in just five words:

-Fourteen years ago, the entertainment giant released a presentation on how they run their company: who they hire, who they fire and how they create their culture.
-“Netflix Culture: Freedom & Responsibility” has been praised by many, although at the time it was seen by some as controversial.
+Fifteen years ago, the entertainment giant released a presentation on how they run their company: who they hire, who they fire and how they create their culture.
+‘Netflix Culture: Freedom & Responsibility’ has been praised by many, although at the time it was seen by some as controversial.

 CEO Reed Hastings and former Chief Talent Officer Patty McCord say the outcome of their approach has increased talent density and pushed productivity to new heights.

 The numbers don’t lie.
-Since the 2009 presentation, the company has grown from 12m monthly subscribers to almost 250 million customers worldwide.
-It’s one of the fastest-growing and most innovative companies in the world, employing more than 12,800 people….
+Since the 2009 presentation, the company has grown from 12m monthly subscribers to over 300 million customers worldwide.
+It’s one of the fastest-growing and most innovative companies in the world, employing 13,000 people…

 … and it still doesn’t have an expense policy in place.